kodlian/SwiftRegexDSL/README.md

 }
 ```

-If the framework is missing something such as a regex metacharacters, you can use a `UsafeRawText` in your regex body as `Text` in the DSL are automatically escaped for safety.
+If the framework is missing something such as a regex metacharacters, you can use a `UsafeRawText` in your regex body as `Texts` in the DSL are automatically escaped for safety.
-If such case appear, don't hesitate to contribute to the framework to improve the coverage of the regex standard.
+If such a case appears, don't hesitate to contribute to the framework to improve the coverage of the regex standard.

 ### Regex usage
 When your regex is ready, the framework offers various extensions on `String`: